 Same Day Emergency Treatment in Fitchburg

 For same day emergency dental treatment that you can depend on, Mendota Springs Dentistry is here to serve you in Fitchburg.
 No dental emergency occurs on a convenient timetable, and you need to make sure that your needs are met as quickly as possible.
-At Mendota Springs Dentistry we set apart time in our schedules each day to accommodate dental emergencies that arise.
+At Mendota Springs Dentistry, we set apart time in our schedules each business day to accommodate dental emergencies that arise.
 If you need same day emergency dental treatment, please do not hesitate to call our dental practice.

 Dental emergencies are classified by specific characteristics: